mlawrie/hereafter/README.md

 #Hereafter

-#### Hereafter is a testing tool which makes it easy to write tests for asynchronous code.
+## Hereafter is a testing tool which makes it easy to write tests for asynchronous code.

-##### It's specifically designed to make it simple to write high-level functional tests that can provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute several orders of magnitude faster.
+### It makes it easy to write high-level, functional tests that provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute hundreds or even thousands of times faster.

 ```javascript